cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 The **treeReduce** function combines an array using a given function by breaking up the array into chunk_sized chunks, computing the results, and returning the results to a new array.
 It then does the same process on the new array until there only one element left and then returns it.
-The given fucntion must accept an iterable, and must be an associative fucntion, or else the same result cannot be gaurenteed for different chunk sizes.
+The given function must accept an iterable, and must be an associative function, or else the same result cannot be guaranteed for different chunk sizes.
 Again, cheaper functions work better with larger chunk_sizes, more expensive functions work better with smaller ones.
 Errors will be placed in results.
 Also, the minimum chunk size is 2, as going 1 element at time would not reduce the array